 1. Nitric oxide is absolutely essential to vascular health--a finding that won the Nobel Prize for Medicine in 1998.

-2. It relaxes blood vessels, selectively boosting blood flow to the organs that need it.
-It prevents white blood cells and platelets from becoming sticky, and starting the buildup of vascular plaque.
-It lowers blood pressure.3.
-But with every meal of processed oil, dairy or meat we eat, within minutes there is damage & injury to the "life jackets" of our vascular health--which is the single layer of endothelial cells that line all of our blood vessels.
+3. But with every meal of processed oil, dairy or meat we eat, within minutes there is damage & injury to the "life jackets" of our vascular health--which is the single layer of endothelial cells that line all of our blood vessels.

 4. The essential building block for nitric oxide production is an amino acid that is found in rich supply in plant foods.